-Clearly state and define the educational objectives, emphasizing the diversity of outreach strategies that will be utilized to reach a diverse audience.
+Clearly state and define the educational objectives, emphasizing how different outreach strategies will be utilized.
 Each objective should be a clear statement describing an intended achievement.
 Objectives must be specific, measurable, achievable, realistic, and time-bound.
 For more details see Successful Objectives.